vanderbiltrobotics/Programming-Workshops/lessons/git_github.md

 It's easy to think of situations where problems could arise as different people push / pull.
 What if 'person A' pushes makes a change to a file and commits it, and meanwhile, 'person B' has made a different change to that same file.
 When person B goes tries to push his commit, there will be a conflict.

 There are two steps that must be taken to resolve this.
 First, git requires you to have pulled the most recent version of a remote before you can push to it.
 In the situation above, person B's local repository is one commit behind the remote, so they will have to pull before they can push.
-If the changes that person A made concerned different files than person B's changes or even unrelated parts of the same files, git will simple update the relevant files in person B's repository.
+If the changes that person A made concerned different files than person B's changes or even unrelated parts of the same files, git will simply update the relevant files in person B's repository.
 But if person A and person B both made changes to the same parts of a file, git will require person B to 'merge' the changes in a new commit before they can push to the remote.

 When a pull conflict occurs, git will add both people's changes to the files in person B's workspace as well as some markings (>>>>>>>>>>>>, <<<<<<<<<<<<<) to indicate where in the files these conflicts occurred.
 It's person B's job to go through the conflicting areas and resolve the differences.
-Once they have done so, they make a new commit (which should explain that it is a merge in the commit description) and push that commit to the remote.
+Once they have done so, they make a new commit (which should explain that it is a merge in the commit message) and push that commit to the remote.
 The conflict is now resolved.

 #### Branching